saiarvindg/geog476-final-project/project-plan.md

 4) Display the distributions on the state maps
 5) Discuss

-## Analysis Methods
+## Analysis Key Methods
-> Essentially follow flow chart
+> Essentially follow flow chart - each box can be a method

 ![flowchart](./flowchart.png)

+## Packages
+- `rasterio` for clipping out each state from NLCD
+- `geopandas` for reading in TIF file into `DataFrame`
+- `pandas` for performing statistics (Pearson correlation coefficient and multiple linear regression)